sestaton/Chloro/README.md

 **ATTRIBUTION**

 This project uses the readfq library written by Heng Li.
 The readfq code has been modified for error handling and to parse the comment line in the Casava header.

+[Pairfq](https://github.com/sestaton/Pairfq) is used for pairing reads prior to assembly.

+A modified version of [VelvetOptimiser](https://github.com/Victorian-Bioinformatics-Consortium/VelvetOptimiser) is used for assembly.
+This code may be obtained from here: https://github.com/sestaton/VelvetOptimiser

 **LICENSE AND COPYRIGHT**